 This structure is sometimes referred to as a traditional "five-paragraph essay."
 When you write a five-paragraph essay, your organization is very predictable.
 There is always one introduction paragraph with the thesis at the end, body paragraphs that each develop one topic related to the thesis, and a conclusion paragraph that begins with a restatement of the thesis.
 This structure is excellent to use when you write short essays (e.g., essays for AA/AB, the TOEFL independent essay, etc.).

 By properly using a five-paragraph essay structure, you show that you understand the basics of American English writing.
 This foundation is important because once you can write a solid five-paragraph essay, then you can expand it without confusing your reader.

-Consider how the following essay starts to break the patterns of a typical five-paragraph essay.
+Consider how the essay in the following chapter of this book starts to break the patterns of a typical five-paragraph essay.
 The structure is less predictable, but it still follows the same general principles of good essay writing that you have learned.

 CC BY-NC: This work is released under a CC BY-NC license, which means that you are free to do with it as you please as long as you (1) properly attribute it and (2) do not use it for commercial gain.